EduID-Mobile/Architecture-and-Requirements/21-service-architecture-oidc.md

 ```
 Figure 1: App authorization using a token agent authorization

+## Terminology

+* Token Agent (TA) - native app on a device that can request authorizations for other apps on the device or within the application context in a device network.

+* Authorization service (AP) - OpenID Connect authorization service/ authorization provider.

+* Resource provider (RP) - OpenID Connect party that uses one or more AP for authorization.

+* Resource owner (RO) - Agent, who uses the AP for authorization, typically indicating the human end-user.

+* App - Native app on the same device or within the same application context as the TA.

 ## Token-agent authorization for a resource owner

-The token agent authorizes with the authorization service using the [OAuth2 resource owner password flow](https://tools.ietf.org/html/rfc6749#section-4.3) to the authorization service's token endpoint.
+The TA authorizes with the AP using the [OAuth2 resource owner password flow](https://tools.ietf.org/html/rfc6749#section-4.3) to the authorization service's token endpoint.

-The token agent authorizes itself using a [client-authentication assertion](https://tools.ietf.org/html/rfc7521#section-4.2).
+The TA authorizes itself using a [client-authentication assertion](https://tools.ietf.org/html/rfc7521#section-4.2).

-1. The client assertion MUST signed using a shared secret between the token-agent and the authorization service.
-The shared secret identifies a group of token agents (e.g., platform and version).
+1. The client assertion MUST signed using a shared secret between the TA and the AP.
+The shared secret identifies a group of TAs (e.g., platform and version).

-2. The client assertion MUST use the ```iss``` claim to identify the device token group.
+2. The client assertion MUST use the ```iss``` claim to identify the device TA group.
 The MUST match the signature.

-3. The client assertion MUST include a ```sub``` claim, that identifies the token agent's instance.
-The ```sub``` claim MUST include a globaly unique identifier for the token-agent instance.
+3. The client assertion MUST include a ```sub``` claim, that identifies the TA's instance.
+The ```sub``` claim MUST include a globaly unique identifier for the TA instance.
 This is typically the device id as provided by the device's operating system.

-4. The client assertion MUST include a ```cnf``` claim that includes a key for signing the token requests for the authorized user.
-A token agent MUST NOT reuse keys for different users using the same token agent.
+4. The client assertion MUST include a ```cnf``` claim that includes a key for signing the token requests for the RO.
 The format of the ```cnf``` claim as specified by the [Proof-of-Possession Key Semantics](https://tools.ietf.org/html/rfc7800).

+5. A TA MUST NOT reuse keys for different RO using the same TA.

-5. The authorization service MUST not prompt the user for further authentication if a client authorization is presented.
+6. The AP MUST not prompt the user for further authentication if a client authorization is presented.

-6. The authorization service MUST report authorization errors to the token agent if the client authorization failed.
+7. The AP MUST report authorization errors to the TA if the client authorization failed.

-7. An authorization service MAY require password encryption as defined in [Section Password Encryption](#password-encryption), below.
+8. An AP MAY require password encryption as defined in [Section Password Encryption](#password-encryption), below.

 ### Successful response

-A successful response includes an ```access_token``` and a ```refresh_token``` for the token agent (2) as specified for [OAuth2 Section 4.3.3](https://tools.ietf.org/html/rfc6749#section-4.3.3).
+A successful response includes an ```access_token``` and a ```refresh_token``` for the TA (2) as specified for [OAuth2 Section 4.3.3](https://tools.ietf.org/html/rfc6749#section-4.3.3).

-The authorization service MAY include an ```id_token```.
+1. The AP MAY include an ```id_token```.

-The ```access_token``` MUST be valid for the authorization service's endpoints that require user-level authorization.
+2. The ```access_token``` MUST be valid for the AP's endpoints that require user-level authorization.

 ### Error response